The short answer is no, but it depends on a few other factors.

 No wait time.
 You can get married immediately.
 You just have to make sure your personnel folks are kept in the loop about the divorce and remarriage.
 Problems arise if the military thinks you are married to two people at the same time.

 I got pregnant ( unknowingly ) in Dec 2013 by a man I was dating who had been separated from his wife who lives in MI, they were married in TN in 2009, he and I both reside in WA state and he is currently incarcerated here in WA.
-I told him I don't want anything to do with him when he gets out if...
+I told him I don't want anything to do with him when he gets...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.